TCT-web3/demo/trace-symexec/README.md

 4. The output file will be a txt file.
 We will use it in the next step.
 ### Step 3: Run the symbolic execution engine
 Go to the trace-symexec folder (this folder).
 There are a couple options you can choose from there:
 1. Run the command `./run_demo.sh`.
 This will run the traces we have provided and also run their respective Boogie output files.
-Currently, the `addLiquidity` and `removeLiquidity` demos will not run the Boogie file.
+Currently, the `addLiquidity` and `removeLiquidity` demos do not run the Boogie file.
 2. In the `run_demo.sh` file, scroll down to `### individual`.
 You can copy and paste any command into Terminal and run each example individually.
 3. Run the following commands for the file you just ouputted with `convert_trace.py`.
 The commands are:
     ```shell